 This tiny shield can control a DSLR and take photos using an ESP8266.
-It is really useful when making timelapse and bulb mode photography.Designed by Fn, Ships from Spain
+It is really useful when making timelapse and bulb mode photography.Designed by Fn in Spain

 Camera shutter shield for Wemos D1 Mini ESP8266 The octocoupler and the resistor are soldered to the board.
 You can choose between two options: Kit or Fully Assembled, Kit is the default one and co...Read More…